abhi-r3v0/Adhrit/README.md

 1. Dowload the zip or clone the package and extract the tool ( ```git clone https://github.com/abhi-r3v0/Adhrit.git``` ).
 2. Run ```python3 run.py```

+The script automatically identifies if you're running Adhrit for the first time and will install all the dependencies & libraries required by the tool.

 ---

 ### Presentations / Conferences: